Mimecast Migration

 And, if you’ve already applied the Microsoft 365 retention policies that mimic the effect of journaling, when was this done?

-With this information you will be able to request a journal extract that falls within two dates, resulting in lower costs and a shorter migration time.
+With this information you will be able to perform a journal extraction that falls within two dates, resulting in lower costs and a shorter migration time.

-If you’re migrating from a service like Mimecast where you are reliant on someone physically extracting data on your behalf, the timelines for extraction will be the biggest bottleneck in your move.
+If your migration involves the Mimecast extraction service, you’ll be reliant on someone at Mimecast physically extracting data on your behalf, the timelines for extraction will be the biggest bottleneck in your move.

 For example, we’ve heard of a client that had to wait 8 months to get a paid-for extract of less than 40GB from their email protection vendor.